nasa/trick/docs/documentation/simulation_capabilities/Variable-Server.md

 order to set/get values of Trick processed variables.
 You may already be familiar with the Trick applications that use the variable server: the simulation control panel, Trick View (TV) , [Event/Malfunction Trick View](/trick/documentation/running_a_simulation/runtime_guis/MalfunctionsTrickView) (MTV) , and the stripchart.

+As of version 25.1.0, the variable server is now disabled by default for security reasons.
+Unless enabled prior to initialization, the variable server will not be available and there will be no way to enable it from outside of the simulation itself.
+This update is to address the security concerns associated with the variable server and the way it interacts with the system on which it is running.
+Anyone who can secure a connection with a sim's variable server can execute arbitrary python commands on the simulation host as the user that started the simulation.
+To help mitigate this effect, the variable is off by default and the user must manually enable it before initialization.

 The variable server is a convenient way for external applications to interact with the simulation.
 Any application that needs to set or get simulation parameters may